Story By Elisabeth Lanier

 But, if you, as a buyer, can include ‘fixers’ in what you tour, chances are you’ll get more bang for your buck.
 As a buyer, if you can look past the clutter, the dreadful paint choices, the incomplete ‘honey-do’ list, it puts you in a much stronger negotiating position.

 Being able to visualize means that you won’t be constrained to tour only vanilla boxes that have already had money sunk into them.
 It means that you will be able to fix up in your own unique and authentic way.
+It means you can navigate to this website and get all you need to make the fix.
 And, being able to visualize may mean thousands of dollars saved.

 For some folks, visualization comes easily.
 For others, though, it can be hard to look past what’s in front of you.
 It takes practice.